Massachusetts Open Cloud

 The MOC is funded by a $3M Commonwealth of Massachusetts MassTech Collaborative Matching Grant Award, and with more than $16M of matching grants from key industry participants.
 [Press release]

-With significant payoff to the public and private sectors, the MOC will be a catalyst for the economic development of business clusters that engage both industrial and academic institutions.
+With significant payoff to the public and private sectors, the MOC will be a catalyst for the economic development of business clusters that engage both industry and academia.
 [Presentation at the 2014 Open Stack Summit]

 Visit the MOC website to learn more about the project and recent developments.